10 Whatagraph Features That Will Make Your Life Easier

 Yup: “Collecting, organizing and analyzing data”

-That’s no hyperbole, either: 3.5 hours a week works out to 175 hours a year, assuming you work 50 weeks a year.
+That’s not an overstatement either: 3.5 hours a week works out to 175 hours a year, assuming you work 50 weeks a year.

 175 hours is about four week’s worth of work.
 At 43.75 hours a week.